sjlongland/ykvault/README.md

 the vault contents.

 The vault contains the public UID, counter values and key of each YubiKey known to it.
-The counter values are stored encrypted with a context key, derived from the YubiKey's _private UID_ and another passphrase supplied by you.
+The counter values and a randomly generated salt are stored encrypted with a context key, derived from the YubiKey's _private UID_ and another passphrase supplied by you.

 When you supply a valid passphrase and OTP message to the `get_secret` method: